Deterministic Matching versus Probabilistic Matching

 Which is better, Deterministic Matching or Probabilistic Matching?

 I am not promising to give you an answer.
-But through this article, I would like to share some of my hands-on experiences that may give some insights to help you make an informed decision in regards to your MDM implementation.
+But through this article, I would like to share some of my hands-on experiences from working on MDM projects that may give some insights to help you make an informed decision in regards to your MDM implementation.

 Before I got into the MDM space three years ago, I worked on systems development encompassing various industries that deal with Customer data.
 It was a known fact that duplicate Customers existed in those systems.
 But it was a problem that was too complicated to address and was not in the priority list as it wasn’t exactly revenue-generating.
 Therefore, the reality of the situation was simply accepted and systems were built to handle and work around the issue of duplicate Customers.